OnPodium

 • OnPodium vs Libsyn

-A podcast website is not optional if you are serious about growing your show.
+An episode landing page on your own domain is not optional if you are serious about growing your show.
 It is the only digital property you fully own and control.
 Podcast apps come and go, algorithms change, and social media platforms can throttle your reach at any time.
-Your website is your permanent home base.
+Your landing pages are your permanent home base.

 Generic website builders like WordPress, Wix, and Squarespace can build a podcast website, but they require manual work to sync episodes, create episode pages, and optimize for podcast-specific SEO.
-A podcast-specific platform that generates your website automatically from your RSS feed — with episode pages, show notes, embedded players, and SEO markup — saves hours of work per week and produces better results than a hand-built site.
+The default “episode page” your host generates lives on a sub-domain you don’t own and was never designed to convert listeners.

 Deep-dive guides for websites: